 1 credit (grade 11-12 or teacher recommendation) Recommendation: Students should be able to read a college-level textbook and write grammatically correct, complete sentences.
-Fulfills grade 11 graduation requirement

 Advanced Placement Government is designed to offer students an opportunity to examine in depth the development, organization, and function of the American political system.
 Students participate in a rigorous exploration of the basic fundamentals of government and the political organizations by which the United States is governed.
 AP Government requires the reading of a comprehensive textbook and intensive study of supplemental materials of varying lengths.
 Students are required to analyze these readings and to comment on them in both formal and informal discourse.
 In addition, other special projects and/or papers may be required.
-All students enrolled will be required to take the Advanced Placement test in American Government for which they may be able to receive college credit based upon their performance.
+All students are required to take the Advanced Placement exam which may lead to college placement and/or credit.